 This type of behavior may constitute bullying or harassment, as well as impede future endeavors of a student.
-We encourage parents to review with their child the "Before You Text" Sexting Prevention Course, a state-developed program that addresses the consequences of sexting.
+We encourage parents to review with their child the "Before You Text" Bullying and Sexting Course (https://txssc.txstate.edu/tools/courses/before -you-text/), a state-developed program that addresses the consequences of sexting.